backube/volsync/docs/usage/restic/index.rst

 --------------

 There are a number of additional configuration options not shown in the above example.
-Scribe's Restic mover options closely follow those of Restic itself.
+VolSync's Restic mover options closely follow those of Restic itself.

 .. include:: ../inc_src_opts.rst